 With a long history in UPS battery management dating back to 1996, the company's CEO, Len Thomas, says this 21 years of experience in battery management has been poured into their latest solution: PowerShield 8.

-“The traditional approach of simply monitoring battery health is no longer sufficient for data centre operators,” says PowerShield CEO Len Thomas.
+“The traditional approach of simply monitoring battery health is no longer sufficient for data center operators,” says PowerShield CEO Len Thomas.

-“PowerShield 8 stays across those issues and provides data centre operators with the insights they need to make smart, safe decisions about their battery investment.”
+“PowerShield 8 stays across those issues and provides data center operators with the insights they need to make smart, safe decisions about their battery investment.

-PowerShield 8 is a battery management system that provides real-time insights for data centre managers, enabling them to make smarter decisions about their battery back-ups.
+PowerShield 8 is a battery management system that provides real-time insights for data center managers, enabling them to make smarter decisions about their battery back-ups.